The Boomtown Rats: Mainstream success

 The band's fifth album, V Deep, again produced by Visconti, was released in February 1982.
 A second single from the album "House on Fire" made number 24 in the UK singles chart.
-A third, 'Charmed Lives' failed to chart however.
+A third,"'Charmed Lives" failed to chart however.
 In the U.S., the album was initially rejected by their American label, which instead issued a four-song EP called The Boomtown Rats, featuring four selections from V Deep.
 The full album was eventually issued in the U.S. in late 1982.
 The same year Geldof appeared in the film Pink Floyd – The Wall directed by Alan Parker.

 A follow-up album entitled In The Long Grass was recorded in 1983, but was initially rejected by the group's label.
 By 1984, the band was touring universities after becoming unable to fund the "guarantee" required to book mainstream concert halls.
 In The Long Grass was finally issued in the UK in May 1984, but failed to chart.
 Two singles, "Tonight" and "Drag Me Down", were taken from the album; these reached the lower rungs of the UK singles chart, but two further singles, "Dave" and "A Hold of Me", failed to register.

-The Boomtown Rats' involvement with Band Aid (on which they all played) raised their profile again, and in January 1985, a revised version of In the Long Grass was finally released in the U.S. The album made the U.S. charts at No. 188, but the associated singles failed to make an impact on the charts or on the radio.
+The Boomtown Rats' involvement with Band Aid (on which they all played) raised their profile again, and in January 1985, a revised version of In the Long Grass was finally released in the U.S. The album made the U.S. chart at No. 188, but the associated singles failed to make an impact on the charts or on the radio.
 The band subsequently performed at Live Aid's charity performance.

 "Dave", a single from the original release of In the Long Grass, was re-recorded as "Rain" for the U.S. market.
 The song was about the band's saxophone player and school friend David McHale, who had suffered a breakdown after his girlfriend was found dead in a public toilet next to an empty heroin bag.